Forward Regression via Gram-Schmidt Orthogonalization for Ultra-High Dimensional Linear Models: Theoretical Properties

 \section{Theoretical Properties}

 In this section, we establish the asymptotic properties of the GSFR algorithm {when} both the sample size $n$ and the dimensionality $p$ diverge to infinity.
 We begin by introducing a set of regularity assumptions.
-The detailed proofs are provided in the Appendix.
+The detailed proofs are provided in the supplementary material.

 \begin{assumption} {The} dimensionality \( p_n \to \infty \) and satisfies \( \log p_n = o(n) \), {where the subscript $n$ is added to signify its dependence on $n$}. \end{assumption}